antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 }
 ```

-In the code above its clear the developers intent is to index a string using the new [range-based index](https://docs.microsoft.com/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges) feature in C#.
+In the code sample, it's clear that the intent is to index a string using the new [range-based index](https://docs.microsoft.com/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges) feature in C#.
 Unfortunately, this will actually allocate a string unless you convert that string to a span first.

 ```
 Warning CA1831 Use 'AsSpan' instead of the 'System.Range'-based indexer on 'string' to avoid creating unnecessary data copies